 This test is to show whether the disease has spread to the bones.
-A small amount of low dose radio active material is injected into the arm about three hours before the scan.
+A small amount of low dose radioactive tracer is injected into the arm about three hours before the scan, the tracer is taken up by active bone cells including those with cancer.
 The scan takes about 45 minutes, and images of any bones showing the disease will appear on the scan.
 A bone scan will not usually be done unless the PSA score is greater than 10 and MRI and biopsy samples indicate a high-grade cancer.
 It is offered when hormone treatment is part of a Watchful Waiting programme for people who are at high risk of developing bone complications.
 It is painless and quite harmless.